-The food is outstanding, the people welcoming, and the country is as beautiful as it is diverse.
-From trekking with the Hmong in Sapa to abseiling down waterfalls in Dalat and admiring all the colorful lanterns in Hoi An, there are innumerable amounts of incredible experiences and unique things to do in Vietnam.
+The food is outstanding, the people are welcoming, and the country is as beautiful as it is diverse.
+There are innumerable amounts of incredible experiences and unique things to do in Vietnam.
+Think trekking with the Hmong in Sa Pa to abseiling down waterfalls in Dalat and admiring all the colorful lanterns in Hoi An.

-These are some of the top favorite Vietnam experiences.
-This post is the result of my two extended trips there in both 2014 and 2016.
-Whether you’re traveling to Vietnam on a budget or going all out, check out as many of these experiences and places to visit in Vietnam as possible.
+These are some of my favorite Vietnam experiences, all diving into the lesser-traveled side of the country.
+This post is the result of my two extended trips in 2014 and 2016.
+Whether you’re traveling the country on a budget or going all out, check out as many of these experiences and places to visit in Vietnam as possible.

 Pro Tip: If you’re planning to travel to Vietnam for a few weeks, I can’t emphasize enough how important it is to have decent travel insurance – especially if you plan to tour by bike or scooter.
 I always use World Nomads, as they’re known as the best insurer for backpackers and long-term travelers.

-50 Unique Things To Do & Places to Visit in Vietnam
+50 Places to Visit and Offbeat Things To Do in Vietnam

-One of the best things about Vietnam is that some of the most spectacular places are a mission to get to – which means only those that make an effort will be rewarded!
+One of the best things about Vietnam is that some of the most spectacular places are a mission to get to – which means only those who make an effort will be rewarded!

-Topas Eco Lodge is one of the most unique hotels in Vietnam, and with its new infinity pool overlooking the terraced rice fields outside of Sapa in the far north of Vietnam, it has to be one of the most incredible pools in the world.
+Laxsik Ecolodge is one of the most unique hotels in Vietnam.
+Its new infinity pool overlooking the terraced rice fields outside of Sa Pa in the far north of Vietnam has to be one of the most incredible pools in the world.

 2. Spend a Night at a Traditional Homestay

-One of the best things to do in Vietnam is to sign up for a traditional homestay like this one.
-You can go through a company like Vietnam Backpacker’s Hostel or try to arrange it yourself.
+One of the best things to do in Vietnam is to sign up for a traditional homestay like the Little Mai Chau Homestay.
+You can go through a company like Vietnam Backpacker Hostel or try to arrange it yourself.

-For this Mai Chau homestay (photo above), you can organize it through a tour agency on the street in Hanoi.
-However, for the Sapa homestay (first photo, with young children), this was done independently.
-Sometimes an amazing Hmong family will greet and befriend you when you get off the bus.
-If you’re lucky, they might kindly agree to take me to their village the next day.
+Sometimes, an amazing Hmong family will greet and befriend you when you get off the bus.
+If you’re lucky, they might kindly agree to take you to their village the next day.

-The experience is unlike anything else you will have backpacking around Southeast Asia.
+The experience is unlike anything else you will have backpacking Vietnam and Southeast Asia.
 Seeing how the locals live, eating the food that they cook, and just appreciating the beauty of the landscape with no interruptions was by far one of the highlights of my entire trip to Vietnam.

 3. Cycle Through the Rice Paddies in Mai Chau